fewilchesc/Laboratorio_1/README.md

 ENUNCIADOS:
 1. Publique (fork) el trabajo realizado en las Lecturas 1 a 5 de www.quantopian.com en su cuenta de Github

-    1.Lecture 1 Introduction to Research A simple tutorial to help you get up to speed in the research environment.
+    1. Lecture 1 Introduction to Research A simple tutorial to help you get up to speed in the research environment.

-    2.Lecture 2 Introduction to Python Some basic tools for working in the language.
+    2. Lecture 2 Introduction to Python Some basic tools for working in the language.

-    3.Lecture 3 Introduction to NumPy How to use NumPy for computing on data.
+    3. Lecture 3 Introduction to NumPy How to use NumPy for computing on data.

-    4.Lecture 4 Introduction to pandas An introduction to using pandas to manage and analyze your data.
+    4. Lecture 4 Introduction to pandas An introduction to using pandas to manage and analyze your data.

-    5.Lecture 5 Plotting Data A brief primer.
+    5. Lecture 5 Plotting Data A brief primer.

 2. Fibonacci: